 Emmy Nomination for Roadside MBA!

 The Roadside MBA Multimedia Project has been nominated for an Emmy Award by the National Academy of Television Arts and Sciences, San Francisco/Northern California Chapter.
-See the press release here!
 We are nominated in the "Informational/Instructional-Program/Special" Category.
 The other nominee is a fun piece on the one-year anniversary of San Francisco's new Exploratorium from the Bay Area's local ABC affiliate, KGO Channel 7.
 This is a "local" Emmy, the kind that your local TV news station might brag about, so we won't be meeting Bryan Cranston at the after-party.
-But there is a … [Read more...]
+But there is a black … [Read more...]

 The Roadside MBA Multimedia Project Wins Gold!